chriswilley/linux-server-config/README.md

 I granted sudo access to the other two accounts by adding config files for them to /etc/sudoers.d/ and restricting permissions to 0600 on those files.

+Although password authentication is not allowed in ssh, I ensured the passwords for all accounts was complex (including letters, numbers, symbols, etc).

 ### ssh

 Following best practices, I changed the default SSH port from 22 to 2200.
 I did this by altering the Port line in /etc/ssh/sshd_config to: